Parasocial interaction: Body image

+Unrealistic life expectations

+There is research that has been done that highlights the negative role that parasocial relationships play in a person's own self esteem about their personal life.
+Oftentimes, a person forms a parasocial relationship with a celebrity or influencer because of their personality and the seemingly appealing life that the person lives.
+Studies show that depression and a decrease in self-esteem can often occur in these relationships due to the person comparing their own life to the potentially unrealistic portrayal of the celebrity's life.
+It is easy to look at a celebrity who travels on private jets, takes expensive trips, and lives in a mansion and think that their life is perfect.
+However, most celebrities and influencers hide the negative aspects of their life from public view.
+This may result in some people feeling their life is boring or insufficient because of a celebrity or influencer's potentially misleading online portrayal.

 Aggression

 Further studies have looked into parasocial relationships and more specifically at the impacts on violent and aggressive behavior.
 A study done by Keren Eyal and Alan M. Rubin examined aggressive and violent television characters and the potential negative impacts they may have on viewers.
 The study was based on social cognitive theory and looked at trait aggression in viewers and identification and parasocial interaction with aggressive characters.
 The researchers measured trait aggression in each of the participants and compared that to the level of identification with aggressive characters.
 The study found that more aggressive viewers were more likely to identify with aggressive characters and further develop parasocial relationships with the aggressive characters.

 Parasocial interaction has been linked to psychological attachment theory and its consequences have seen the same dramatic effects as real relationship breakups.
-In considering the relationship between parasocial interaction and attachment styles, Jonathan Cohen found that individuals who were more anxious media consumers tended to be more invested in parasocial relationships.
+In considering the relationship between parasocial interaction and attachment styles, Jonathan Cohen found that individuals who were more attached to certain television and media programs tended to be more invested in parasocial relationships.
+These parasocial interactions use similar psychological thought processes that are often used in real-life personal relationships.

 In parasocial interaction there is no "normal" social interaction; it is a very one-sided relationship.
 The knowledgeable side has no direct control over the actions of the side it observes, and it is very difficult for it to contact and influence it.